Murphy316/mdfile/docs/maintain.md

 # Summary:

-In this tutorial we have shown you how to create a local repository, make your changes and push to the Netlify environment before publishing to your intended deployment environment.
+In this tutorial, we have shown you how to create a local repository, make your changes, and push to the Netlify environment before publishing to your intended deployment environment.

 **<em>Remember to bump up your build version before deploying your code.</em>**